makrai/notes/ficsor21-sem-static-hun-dim.md

 * We propose a transformation that amplifies desired semantic features in the basis of the embedding space.
 We generate these semantic features by a distant supervised approach, to make them applicable for Hungarian embedding spaces
-  * We propose the Hellinger distance in order to perform a transformation to an interpretable embedding space.
-Furthermore, we
+  * We propose the Hellinger distance in order to perform a transformation to an interpretable embedding space
   * extend our research to sparse word representations as well, since sparse representations are considered to be highly interpretable